We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - depression and anxiety disorders

 Again, more research is necessary before researchers can definitively say that CBD can help relieve pain.
-However, there is a lot of evidence to suggest that it might.
+However, there is a lot of

 Shopping for CBD can be confusing, as so many products are available, and people may not be familiar with a lot of the terminology around CBD.